MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

     1. Quoted space-separated list
        `--parameterName "firstValue" "secondValue"`

     This example is a string with a space in it.
-It is not a space-separated list:
+It isn't a space-separated list:
        `--parameterName "firstValue secondValue"`

 - There are special characters of PowerShell, such as at `@`.
 To run Azure CLI in PowerShell, add `` ` `` before the special character to escape it.
 You can also enclose the value in single or double quotes `"`/`"`.